iharp2/iHARPVWebsite/README.md

 # iHARPVWebsite
-Building iHARPV website from scratch, Currently, REACTjs is used to build the front-end.
+Building iHARPV website from scratch, Currently, REACTjs is used to build the front-end and Django for BackEnd.